vikasgjv/MindGuard-AI-Early-Burnout-Detection-for-Students/Mindguard-AI/README.md

 ### Frontend

-Open `frontend/index.html` directly in a browser, or serve it with any static file server:
+Open `frontend/index.html` in a browser, or serve it locally:

 ```bash
 npx serve frontend